 This bill amends the Michigan election law by modifying the nomination process for candidates to the state board of education.
 It establishes that at its fall state convention in 1964, each political party may nominate eight candidates for the board, with specific terms assigned to each candidate.
-The bill introduces a new section, 282b, which aims to promote diversity on the board by requiring that members be nominated by specific regions while still being elected statewide.
+The bill introduces a new section, 282b, which mandates that nominations be made by regions to ensure a diversity of perspectives on the board, while still allowing members to be elected and serve statewide.

-Under the new provisions, the state is divided into eight regions, and each political party will nominate candidates from these regions at designated intervals.
-For instance, starting in 2026, parties will nominate candidates from regions 4 and 8, followed by regions 6 and 7 in 2028, and so on, with each region being represented in the nomination process every eight years.
-This structured approach is intended to ensure that the board reflects the diverse perspectives of Michigan's various communities and educational needs.
+Under the new provisions, the state is divided into eight regions, each with designated counties, and political parties are required to nominate candidates from these regions at specified intervals.
+For instance, starting in 2026, parties will nominate candidates from regions 4 and 8, followed by regions 6 and 7 in 2028, and so on, with each region being represented every eight years.
+This structured approach aims to enhance representation on the state board of education, reflecting the diverse communities and schools across Michigan.
 The bill will take effect 90 days after being enacted into law.

 Statutes affected: Senate Introduced Bill: 168.282